 FIRST TIME VISITOR TO COMPANION ANIMAL HOSPITAL?

-Save time at your first appointment by filling out paperwork online before coming in.
+Save time at your first appointment by filling out paperwork online.

 Meet the Staff

 Patricia A. Carter, DVM

 Dr. Carter graduated from the U.C.
 Davis School of Veterinary Medicine in 1990 and was inducted into the Phi Zeta Society, a distinction awarded to graduating veterinary students in the top 10 percent of their class.
 She has been a small animal and exotic animal veterinarian for more than 21 years.
 Dr. Carter currently leads the hospital’s efforts to lease facility space to the finest private practitioners and specialists in the area, along with her continued duties of overseeing the care of the orphan animals in the Helen Woodward Animal Center Adoptions Department.